dr-costas/myscreen_files/README.md

 ```
 You change the step size (i.e. the `10`) at will.

-### Backtick command for checking jobs at slurm
+### Backtick command for checking RAM and GPU

-One of the typical cases of using GNU Screen, is to connect to a server.
-When this server
-is a computational cluster, then most probably the server will use SLURM system, to manage
-allocation of resources.
+Apart from having GNU Screen to connect to servers, you can use it to connect to your
+office Linux machine, or even work on your machine through GNU Screen.
+There are
+different information that one can use while working on the terminal, but this repository
+is focusing on the RAM and GPU resources.

 In this branch, there is a backtick command to use with GNU Screen, which offers a monitoring
-of the status of user's jobs at the cluster.
-The format is `running jobs/total submitted jobs`
+of the RAM and GPU usage.
+The information is presented in the form `used/total` for the RAM,
+and in the form of `GPU utilization in percentage/GPU memory utilization in percentage` for
-and is at the line
+GPU.
+The command is declared at the line

 ```bash
 backtick 1 1 1 <path-to-home>/.myscreen_files/backtick_screen_1